ShadySamirBakheet/Health-Care/README.md

     dart bin/main.dart

-Then you can start the Serverpod server from network.

-    ngrok http 8080

 When you are finished, you can shut down Serverpod with `Ctrl-C`, then stop Postgres and Redis.

     docker compose stop

+You can start the Serverpod server from network.

+    ngrok http 8080